vimlet/bundl/docs/md/[2]Advanced.md

 The example above will build all vimlet meta template files **.vmt** but the watcher will look for any file ***.*** meaning that for example if a vimlet meta imported file **.vmi** is changed within the watched directory its output will be triggered.

 [Order]<>
-An `order` property can be added to both output and input objects, to determine the order of how files will be processed.
+An `order` property can be added to output object, to determine the order of how files will be processed.
 In this way we can force a synchronous behavior with other ordered entries.
-Non-ordered keys will be processed in asynchronous way.
+Non-ordered keys will be processed as order 0.
 Order value is a positive integer and it is non exclusive which means that more than one entry may have the same order.
 Entries with same order index will run asynchronously while keeping their global order.

 *Example:*